-In this article, we are talking about best CMS or Blogging Platform should I use for Blogging.
-We will compare together all the popular Blogging Tools or CMS separately each one.
+If you wonder how to start a blog or how to become a blogger, this article is for you.
+Here we are talking about the best CMS or blogging platform should I use for blogging.
+We will compare together all the popular blogging platforms or CMS separately.

 - Simpl setup, no coding knowledge required.

 - It`s design and Plugins are available free and premium version by the third party or its official repo also.